AVSystem/scala-commons/docs/Components.md

 `.ref` is not a real method.
 It exists only during compilation and is interpreted by the `component` or `singleton` macro.
 A dependency reference is extracted by the macro out of the component initialization expression.
-This way the macro separates initialization initialization of every component from initialization of its dependencies.
+This way the macro separates initialization of a component from initialization of its dependencies.
-This technique makes it possible to inspect the dependency graph before any components are initialized.
+This technique makes it possible to inspect the dependency graph before initializing any components.
-This allows early cycle detection and lets us initialize independent components in parallel.
+This allows early cycle detection and lets us parallelize component initialization.

 **NOTE**: If you're familiar with `sbt`, then `.ref` works somewhat similarly to `.value` in `sbt` settings & task definitions.